Frankie116/CLOUDFORMATION-modules/README.md

 --------------------------------------------------------------

-## CLOUDFORMATION-modules
+## CLOUDFORMATION-templates

-The purpose of this repo is to create a library of Cloudformation modules that can be used interchangably within projects.
+The purpose of this repo is to create a library of Cloudformation templates that can be used interchangably within projects.

 Each module encapuslates an area of AWS infrastructure that can be put together quickly to create a network of various resources.